franpandol/django-course-content/part_1/apps/create_app.md

 ```

 And that's it for today, we have a fully functional model that we can use to store our birthdays.
+We will check the rest of the files created in the next chapter.